Coronavirus / What can the police do?

 This information was correct as of 14 December 2020, but is subject to possible changes.

 Unless otherwise stated, this page sets out the law and guidance which applies in England only.

-How are these new rules going to be enforced?
+How are the new Tier rules going to be enforced?

-If a police officer (or other relevant person, like a police community support officer, or PCSO for short) believes that you are gathering with other people in a way which is banned by the regulations, they have the power to:
+If a police officer (or other relevant person, like a police community support officer or ‘PCSO’) believes that you are gathering with other people in a way which is banned by the rules in your Tier, they have the power to: